 The Aussie icon's cameraman has revealed Steve's last moments.

-Australian adventurer Steve Irwin died in a freak accident eight years ago.
+Australian adventurer Steve Irwin died in a freak accident in 2006.

 The cameraman who filmed his death appeared on Australian TV to describe his friend's final moments.

 "[Steve] just sort of calmly looked up at me and said, 'I'm dying', and that was the last thing he said."

 Irwin, 44, was only the third person ever killed by a stingray in Australia.
 He will never be forgotten.

 The time he hung out with an Inland Taipan.

 The time his baby son Bob helped him feed a crocodile at Australia Zoo.

 The time Graham almost had him for lunch.